quanticle/todo_sorter/README.md

 # A quick and dirty sorter for my todo.txt file.

 Assumptions:
 * Every entry has a due date.
-If it doesn't you'll end up unpredictable sorting
+If it doesn't you'll end up with unpredictable sorting

 Usage: